 “UNDERSTAND the Impact of My Suffering.”

 As you assess these factors in your life, avoid two temptations.
 First, as we’ve already said, do not allow them to overwhelm you.
 Nothing you will read is more true because you read it.
 You are only acknowledging the reality that already existed.
 Second, do not minimize your experience because someone else’s experience may involve more factors.
 You are equipping yourself or your journey; not racing anyone else in their journey.
+Whether that be with help from an online dispensary canada has plenty of, or by positive reaffirmation for yourself, your journey is your own.

 2. Duration of Depression-Anxiety: We can endure anything for “a little while.”
 But when a little while continues and we are unsure when it will end, we begin to lose hope and this compounds our emotional experience.
 The longer we struggle with anything, the more we begin to view it as inevitable and embrace it as part of our identity.
+Unfortunately, this can then sink into our day-to-day life, which is why some people should seek out TPD insurance from places like Curo Financial in order to get help and assistance when they may not be able to work or function as efficiently as they used to.

 “The longer we struggle with a problem, the more likely we are to define ourselves by that problem (divorced, addicted, depressed, co-dependent, ADD).
 We come to believe that our problem is who we are.
 But while these labels may describe particular ways we struggle as sinners [or sufferers] in a fallen world, they are not our identity!
 If we allow them to define us, we will live trapped within their boundaries.
 This is no way for a child of God to live (p.
 260)!”
 Paul Tripp in Instruments in the Redeemer’s Hand.